 That leaves us with the question of “what shorts should you buy?”
 Many shorts from many tri gear makers do just fine, but here are the 5 favorites that we have personally used, and that combine quality with value.
 We would stand behind (and in) any of them.

-2XU G2 Active Tri Shorts ($60).
+2XU G2 Active Tri Shorts.
 For those looking to save a little money, 2XU makes a good all-purpose tri short in the Active line.
+These are a best buy on the market.
 You might not get some of the design you would in a higher-end short, but it will be a quality garment, quick drying out of the water, and with a good enough bike pad to get you through many races.
 The first generation Active shorts proved to be a great value, and the G2 version adds some color accent options as well as two pockets, which are a nice upgrade.
 2XU is a brand we have grown to trust, and they do a nice job of providing value in this short.

 The bottom line is that there are plenty of choices when it comes to tri shorts.
 We think anyone doing a triathlon needs at least one pair, and if you plan to make triathlon a hobby, consider experimenting a bit.
 Our recommendation would be to buy a couple, and find the brand that fits you best.
 If you are serious about your training or plan to do more than one race, you will benefit from having more than one pair.
 If pressed, we would recommend the De Soto for the higher price range, and the Pearl Izumi for the mid-range.